luccaviccini/C-Parsing/Readme.md

 # File Parser

-This program parses a text file to extract the last 8 mappings corresponding to each line that starts with "IN F", and outputs the extracted data to the console.
-It expects the lines starting with "IN F" to be followed by a number from 1 to 48.
-If any "IN F" entries are missing, it fills the corresponding space with empty strings.
+This program is designed to parse specific text files and extract particular pieces of information.
+It processes lines that start with "IN F" or "PU" and outputs the extracted data to the console.

 ## Libraries Used

-- `<iostream>`: For input-output stream.
-It is used to output the data to the console.
+- `<iostream>`: For input-output streams, primarily used for console output.
-- `<fstream>`: For file stream.
-It is used to handle file input.
+- `<fstream>`: For file streams, used to read from files.
 - `<string>`: For handling strings.
-- `<vector>`: For using vector data structure to store the extracted mappings.
+- `<vector>`: For using the vector data structure to store extracted data.
-- `<sstream>`: For string stream, which is used to break down each line into individual elements.
+- `<sstream>`: For string streams, used for string manipulations.
+- `<regex>`: For regular expressions, used for pattern matching within strings.

 ## Code Explanation

-1. **Include necessary libraries**: Necessary C++ standard libraries are included for handling file I/O, strings, vectors, and streams.
+1. **Include necessary libraries**: The necessary C++ standard libraries are included for handling file I/O, strings, vectors, regular expressions, and streams.

-2. **Open input file**: An input file stream is created and a text file is opened.
+2. **Open input file**: Input file streams are created and text files are opened for reading.

-3. **Check if the file is open**: If the file cannot be opened, an error message is printed to the console, and the program exits with a return code of 1.
+3. **Check if the file is open**: If the file cannot be opened, an error message is displayed on the console, and the program terminates.

-4. **Create an array to store the elements**: A vector named `elementsArray` is created to store the mappings extracted from the file.

-5. **Read and parse file**: The file is read line by line.
-For each line, it is checked if it starts with "IN F".
-If it does, the program proceeds to extract the number following "IN F" and the last 8 mappings from the line.
+4. **Read and parse file**: The files are read line by line.
+Depending on the line prefix "IN F" or "PU", different parsing methods are employed:

-6. **Fill in missing entries**: If any "IN F" entries are missing, empty strings are added to the corresponding positions in the array.
+    a.
+For lines starting with "IN F", the number following "IN F" and the last 8 mappings from the line are extracted.
+The extracted mappings are stored in a one-dimensional vector.
+If any "IN F" entries are missing, empty strings are added to the corresponding positions in the vector.

-7. **Store the extracted mappings**: The extracted mappings are stored in the `elementsArray`.
+    b.
+For lines starting with "PU", six elements from each line are extracted and stored in a one-dimensional vector.
+The extracted elements are either names followed by a pattern within parentheses or the string "GND".

-8. **Close the file**: The input file stream is closed after reading.
+5. **Close the file**: The input file streams are closed after reading.

-9. **Output the results**: The contents of the `elementsArray` are printed to the console along with the respective "IN F" number.
+6. **Output the results**: The contents of the vectors storing extracted data are printed to the console along with the respective prefixes ("IN F" or "PU").

-10. **Print the size of the array**: The size of the `elementsArray` is printed to confirm it has 384 elements (48*8).

 ## Usage

-1. Place the text file you want to parse in an accessible directory.
+1. Place the text files you want to parse in an accessible directory.
-2. Change the file path in the `ifstream file(...)` line of the code to the path of your file.
+2. Update the `baseDir` variable and `fileNames` vector in the main function to reflect the directory and names of your files.
-3. Compile the program with a C++ compiler (e.g., g++).
+3. Compile the program with a C++ compiler (e.g., `g++`).
 4. Run the program.